What customers should expect when they use our service

 The BBRS provides a free, accessible and independent service to resolve disputes between eligible businesses and participating banks.

-The BBRS deals with both historical cases, which are unresolved complaints dating back to December 2001, and contemporary cases, which are complaints arising since 1 April 2019.
+The BBRS deals with contemporary cases, which are complaints arising since 1 April 2019.
 More information can be found here.

-Whether your complaint is historical or contemporary, you must first be eligible for the scheme.
-There are different criteria for historical cases and contemporary cases, so please check the details on our website here.
-Broadly, these criteria include: the size of your business; whether your bank is participating in the scheme; and whether you have already raised your complaint with your bank.
+Whether the BBRS is able to help you with your complaint will be determined by set criteria, which broadly include: the size of your business; whether your bank is participating in the scheme; and whether you have already raised your complaint with your bank.

 When you register your case with the BBRS, we will need details about you and your business as well as information about the complaint you made to your bank.
 We will then perform a preliminary eligibility check.
 We will keep your eligibility under review as your case progresses through the BBRS process.